-King Hussein of Jordan has been continuing his tour of Arab nations with a visit to Syria.
+Background: King Hussein of Jordan has been continuing his tour of Arab nations with a visit to Syria.
 He arrived in Damascus on Wednesday (22 June) and immediately met Syria's President Hafez al-Assad for discussions on the general Middle East situation.

 SYNOPSIS: Jordan and Syria have strong military and diplomatic ties.
 They have a joint military council and co-ordinate their foreign diplomatic representation in countries where only one of them formerly had representation.
 President Assad was at the airport to welcome the Jordanian King and his Prime Minister Zaid al-Rifai.